 - Drug interactions: Check for interactions with medications like opioids; consult a doctor if unsure.

-DIY Constipation Relief: Flaxseed & Lemon Drink Ingredients: – 1 tablespoon ground flaxseeds – 1 cup warm water – Juice of 1/2 lemon – A pinch of salt (optional) Instructions: – Mix the ground flaxseeds into warm water. – Add the lemon juice and a pinch of salt (if desired). – Stir well and drink it first thing in the morning on an empty stomach.
-Flaxseeds are rich in fibre and omega-3 fatty acids, which help promote regular bowel movements, while lemon juice acts as a natural detoxifier.
+Here’s a home remedy that you can try for constipation relief!
+Flaxseed & Lemon Drink Ingredients: – 1 tablespoon ground flaxseed – 1 cup warm water – Juice of 1/2 lemon – A pinch of salt (optional) Instructions – Mix the ground flaxseeds into warm water. – Add the lemon juice and a pinch of salt (if desired). – Stir well and drink it on an empty stomach first thing in the morning.
+Flaxseeds are rich in fibre and omega-3 fatty acids, which help promote regular bowel movements.
+Lemon juice acts as a natural detoxifier.
 This drink can help relieve constipation naturally and improve digestion. |

-When to Use These Medicines
+When to Use These Medicines?

 Constipation medicines are typically recommended in the following scenarios: